Architecture

 Scenario Inventory

-The suite has grown to 97 scenario directories in test/interop/scenarios/.
+The suite has grown to over 100 scenario directories in test/interop/scenarios/.
 The table below lists the core BGP scenarios (01-37); beyond these, the suite also covers route reflection, policy import/export, RPKI origin validation, BMP monitoring, PATHS-LIMIT, max-prefix cease, GTSM, AS112, and full IS-IS (auth, convergence, dual-stack, LAN DIS, P2P, redistribution) and OSPFv2/OSPFv3 (auth, BFD, TE, LFA/TI-LFA, graceful restart, segment routing, opaque LSAs, stub/NSSA, virtual links, and more) interop families.

 # Scenario Daemons What It Tests